yousef-m11/AMLS_21-22_SN18014580/README.md

 6. In the first cell under the subheading **Test set images loading**, change the word `directoryNEW` in lines 32 and 33 to `drive_directoryNEW` so that the Google Drive path is used instead of the regular one.
 7. Reverse all these changes if you need to shift back to using Jupyter Notebook.
 To do this, go through steps 1 - 6 and comment out any lines that were commented and uncomment any lines that were commented.
 Furthermore, change back the directory names from Steps 4 and 6 to `directory` and `directoryNEW` respectively.
 .
-### Generating ROC Curves for Task A using SVM
+### Generating ROC Curves for Task A using SVM (only available as an example for Model 1)

 To generate ROC curves for `Task A using SVM.ipynb`, first run the script as described above.
+Then follow these steps:

-After that is finished, go back to the cell for Model 1 and set probaility to True such that line X reads ` `.
-Rerun this cell only using `Ctrl + Enter` and then run the two cells for the ROC curves only.
-Then go back and reset the probability of Model 1 to False.
+1. After running the entire script, go back to the cell for Model 1 (the first cell after the subheadings **Training the models**) and set probaility to True such that line 2 of that cell reads `model1_svmlinear = SVC(kernel = linear, probability = True)`.
+2. Rerun this cell only using `Ctrl + Enter`.
+3. Then uncomment and run only the two cells for the ROC curves (these are the two cells under the subheading **ROC curves and AUC (Area under curve)**.
+4. After the ROC curves are generated, go back and reset the probability of Model 1 to False by removing the statement `probability = True` such that line 2 of that cell reads `model1_svmlinear = SVC(kernel = linear)`.
+5. Then rerun the cell for training Model 1 to ensure it is trained with `probability = False` again.
+6. Then comment out the two cells used for the ROC curves.
+This is to ensure, that if the entire script is run again, the cells won't cause an error now that the probability was set back to False in Step 5.

+*Note: we set the probability back to False as when it is set to True, the runtime is signficantly longer and what is seen in the ROC curve can also be seen in a confusion matrix so the ROC curve is not necessary.*

 ### Leaving the images in RGB instead of converting to Grayscale (NOT RECOMMENDED)